lucasberent/mapleDocs/README.md

 ## Feautres
 - Upload maDMPs as Json files (stored in MongoDB for scalability and flexibility)
 - Hide fields of maDMPs s.t. they become invisible to other users
-- Schema validation against the maDMP schema provided by the [RDA-DMP common standard](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard) in frontend and backend on upload
+- Schema validation against the maDMP schema provided by the [RDA-DMP common standard](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard)
 - Optional, automatized assignment of dois to maDMPs from [Datacite](https://datacite.org/) if no doi is present on upload
 - Interactive maDMP viewer for a clear view over maDMPs
 - Fast, powerful and extendable search of maDMPs with Elasticsearch: